hm-lang/core/proposals/README.md

 ```
 # classes can enclose their body in `{}`, which is recommended for long class definitions.
-# for short classes, we can leave braces out.
+# for short classes, it's ok to leave braces out.
 my_class: [Variable_x: int]
     ::copy(): me    # OK
         print("logging a copy")